-James Holder was named head coach of the men's and women's swimming and diving programs in April of 2016.
+James Holder is entering his second season as head coach of the men's and women's swimming and diving programs in 2017-18.

-A 2000 graduate of Princeton, Holder just completed his sixth season at the helm of the Georgetown men’s and women’s swimming and diving teams.
+A 2000 graduate of Princeton, Holder completed six seasons at the helm of the Georgetown men's and women's swimming and diving teams before arriving in Hanover.

 During his time at Georgetown, Holder guided his student-athletes to over 60 school records and 56 All-Big East selections.
 In 2014-15, he was named the Big East Men's Co-Coach of the Year, while also earning Georgetown's Outstanding Coaching Achievement Award.
 That season, he helped lead Molly Fitzpatrick to a U.S. Olympic Trials qualifying time in the 200 breast, becoming the first swimmer in program history to qualify for the event.